lauraschaposnik/old/_pages/books.md

 heading: Children books
 ---

 In the last few years my priorities and time allocations shifted slightly, and the <i>human development</i> of little bodies that orbit us has taken one of the first sports in my priority list.
 In an attempt to combine this with my research and the educator inside me,  I decided to start writing and illustrating children books.
-You can see my work on children's book related to <p>Jump to <a href="#ene">Ene's book series</a>, <a href="#raccoon">Raccoon's book series</a> and <a href="#azul">translation work</a> below </p>
+You can see my work on children's book related to   <a href="#ene">Ene's book series</a>, <a href="#raccoon">Raccoon's book series</a> and <a href="#azul">translation work</a> below.

 <br>
 <hr>